querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015-troubleshooting.md

 ### Step one: Download and install Node

 Go to the [Node website](https://nodejs.org/) and download the most recent version of Node.
 The 'LTS' release will do.
-At the time of writing, that’s Node 8.9.4.

 Install it as you would normally.